- Food & Drink

 By Elite Traveler | September 2 2019

-Whether it’s dining on the traditional French fare of the late chef Joël Robuchon or enjoying an immersive Japanese experience at the spell-binding Mizumi, Las Vegas is guaranteed to satisfy even the most demanding culinary appetite.
+Whether it’s dining on the traditional French fare of chef Joël Robuchon or enjoying an immersive Japanese experience at the spell-binding Mizumi, Las Vegas is guaranteed to satisfy even the most demanding culinary appetite.